Working from Within: The Nature and Development of Quine's Naturalism: Quality of historical scholarship

-Gary Ebbs reviewed the book in Notre Dame Philosophical Reviews, praising Verhaegh's "exemplary use of archival sources" which he said allowed for the creation of a "rich and illuminating account" of Quine's thought.
-Ebbs argued that one of the "great merits" of the book was its justification of interpretations of Quine using such materials instead of taking standard accounts for granted.
-Ebbs felt that the book provided major scholarly and philosophical contributions in the form of its account of Quine's adoption of the term "naturalism" in the 1960s after having already developed the tenets of his philosophy, and its portrayal of the way in which Quine's naturalism challenges popular philosophical notions such as the apriority of philosophy.
+Gary Ebbs reviewed Working from Within in Notre Dame Philosophical Reviews, praising Verhaegh's "exemplary use of archival sources" which he said allowed for the creation of a "rich and illuminating account" of Quine's thought.
+Ebbs argued that one of the "great merits" of the book was its use of such materials to justify interpretations of Quine instead of taking standard accounts for granted.
+Ebbs felt that the book's account of Quine's adoption of the term "naturalism" in the 1960s after having already developed the tenets of his philosophy was a major scholarly and philosophical contribution.
+He also cited its portrayal of the way in which Quine's naturalism challenges popular philosophical notions such as the apriority of philosophy as another important contribution.
 He summarised the book as "an impressive scholarly and philosophical achievement" which "sets a new standard in Quine scholarship."

-Jan Arreman reviewed the book in Philosophy in Review and praised Verhaegh's use of archival material, calling the book "detailed and historically informed" as well as "engaging and thought provoking".
+Jan Arreman praised Verhaegh's use of archival materials in Philosophy in Review, calling the book "detailed and historically informed" as well as "engaging and thought provoking".
 In a review in the Journal of the History of Philosophy, Sean Morris states "Verhaegh's extensive use of unpublished material from the Quine archives [is] itself an important contribution … Not only does this yield a better understanding of Quine, but it also shows generally how much can be gained through thorough archival research."
-He called the book "excellent" and said that he "cannot recommend this book highly enough".
+He called the book "excellent" and said that he "cannot recommend [it] highly enough".
 In a review published in Erkenntnis, Rogério P. Severo praised Verhaegh's "excellent use" of archival materials and called the inclusion of transcriptions of archived documents in the appendix "quite illuminating".